OpenTermsArchive/contrib-versions/AttWireless/unknown.md

 10.3   Puerto Rico

 If you are a Puerto Rico customer and we cannot resolve your issue, you may notify the Telecommunications Regulatory Board of Puerto Rico of your grievance.
-Mail: 500 Ave Roberto H. Todd, (Parada 18), Santurce, San Juan, Puerto Rico 00907-3941.
+Mail: 500 Ave Roberto H. Todd, (Parada 18), San Juan, Puerto Rico 00907-3941.
 Phone: 1-787-756-0804 or 1-866-578-5500.
-Online: jrtpr.gobierno.pr, in addition to using binding arbitration or small claims court to resolve your dispute.
+Online: jrtpr.gobierno.pr, in addition to having available arbitration, as provided in Section 2.0.